Scaling Exposes the System: When Growth Tests Leadership and Organizational Capacity

 These patterns aren’t signs of dysfunction.
 They’re signs of evolution, indicators that the leadership system is being tested by a new level of complexity.

-Growth doesn’t fail leaders.
-It simply reveals where the organization’s leadership capacity must evolve.
+Growth reveals where leadership and organizational capacity must evolve together.

 The Leadership Shift: From Founder Energy to Shared Capacity